Rai Mujtaba Kharal

 Rai Ghulam Mujtaba Kharral is a Pakistani politician who was a member of the National Assembly of Pakistan from 2008 to 2013.

 Political career

-He ran for the seat of the National Assembly of Pakistan from Constituency NA-143 (Okara-I) as a candidate of Pakistan Peoples Party (PPP) in 2002 Pakistani general election, but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan from Constituency NA-143 (Okara-I) as a candidate of Pakistan Peoples Party (PPP) in the 2002 Pakistani general election, but was unsuccessful.
 He received 39,301 votes and lost the seat to Rai Muhammad Aslam Khan, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was elected to the National Assembly from Constituency NA-143 (Okara-I) as a candidate of PPP in 2008 Pakistani general election.
+He was elected to the National Assembly from Constituency NA-143 (Okara-I) as a candidate of PPP in the 2008 Pakistani general election.
 He received 63,960 votes and defeated Muhammad Aslam Khan Kharral, a candidate of PML-Q.

 In 2013, his National Assembly membership was suspended due to dual nationality.